sevauni/LangBot.NET/README.md

 + Telegram API

 **How to start your own bot?**
-This project could be easily compiled with VS Studio or with the bare Dotnet SDK.
+This project could be easily compiled with VS Studio or with the bare dotnet SDK.
 After the first start, 2 SQLite databases will be generated in the binary folder and you can edit the words database and add words you want to learn.
 In the binary folder also should be **token.token** file with the valid Telegram Bot token.